I’ve been researching the warmest wool products available. Here’s what I discovered:

 - Human Hair (60 – 80µ)

-Based on this criteria, these are the warmest woolens I could find:
+Based on these criteria, these are the warmest woolens I could find:

 - Icebreaker Mountaineer Socks — 79% Merino Wool, 20% Nylon, 1% LYCRA Spandex — $21